apoorva-mk/Computer-Vision-based-Bill-recorder/README.md

 ***How to set up:***
 - Clone the repository and then connect an Android phone/Emulator of the minimum given SDK level and then press 'Run' in Android Studio
 - It is mandatory for the Android device to have camera hardware and internal storage for images.
 - The app can also be installed from the unsigned APK, however some phone settings need to be enabled to allow download from unknows source.
+(Path : /KillBill/app/build/outputs/apk/debug/apk-debug)

 ---